peakflames/mogzi/.clinerules/workflows/start-new-task.md

 2. if their request is to gather more information then do not consider this the user ultimate objective the task and will likely be revealed in follow up requests.

+3. Use the `ask_followup_question` tool to ask the user: "Should I perform this request in a simulate PLAN MODE?"

+4. Continue according to their response.

+## 8. Task Completion

+1. When using the `attempt_completion` tool to present the final result, include a suggested git commit message in the result.

+2. The git commit message should be concise, descriptive, and follow conventional commit format (e.g., "feat:", "fix:", "refactor:", etc.).

+3. Format the commit message as a code block within the result for easy copying.

 </detailed_sequence_steps>

 </task>